nbeaver/cmd_oysters/README.rst

 This means that two different commands must not have the same description text.

+- Explicity requirements and portability metadata.

+The metadata about the commands should indicate which shells they are compatible with, and what their dependencies are.

+Also, if an invocation only works for a particular shell, an alternative invocation using the same commands can be added while retaining the context and connection to the other command.

+This way, if a command fails or does not behave as expected, it is easier to debug.

 - Extensbility.

 New fields can be added to the JSON objects without breaking existing code.